rulo-code/react-base/README.md

-# React base with fundations
+# React base with foundations

 this project is a base ready to begin to build any other React project, It uses style to define foundations that you can configure according to your needs.